aeroG Aviation LLC

 Currently, the small startup research company is searching for partnerships with existing aviation manufacturing companies to bring their aircraft to the market.

-- Aircraft type: Hybrid-electric VTOL aircraft with ducted fans
+- Aircraft type: Hybrid-electric VTOL aircraft

 - Pilots: 2